zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

    a particular processor.
 The pairwise cutoff is too short or the atoms are too far apart to make a valid angle.

-*Angle atoms %d %d %d missing on proc %d at step %ld* One or more of three atoms needed to compute a particular angle are missing on this processor.
-Typically this is because the pairwise cutoff is set too short or the angle has blown apart and an atom is too far away.

-*Angle atoms missing on proc %d at step %ld*
-   One or more of three atoms needed to compute a particular angle are missing on this processor.
-Typically this is because the pairwise cutoff is set too short or the angle has blown apart and an atom is too far away.

 *Angle coeff for hybrid has invalid style*
    Angle style hybrid uses another angle style as one of its coefficients.
 The angle style used in the angle_coeff command or read